edexter/LSP/README.md

 This repository contains all of the code relevant to my investigation into the large structural polymorphism found on the right arm of chromosome 5 of the Daphnia magna genome.
-There are several facets of this:
+There are several modules:

 ### Genome annotation